Mert-Eren-Karabulut/TilkieTalkie-BoardTester/docs/FileManager_README.md

 SD_MISO = IO12  // Master In Slave Out
 SD_MOSI = IO13  // Master Out Slave In
 SD_CLK  = IO14  // Clock

+// CRITICAL: Peripheral Power Control
+IO17    = HIGH  // Must be HIGH to power SD card and peripherals
 ```

+**⚠️ IMPORTANT:** GPIO17 controls power to peripherals including the SD card.
+This pin MUST be set HIGH before initializing any peripherals, or they will not function.

 ## Quick Start